Biology

 11+ FAQs

-Is there much opportunity to do practical work?
 In addition to covering the topics outlined above, the Key Stage 3 course also covers “how science works”.
 Throughout the three years, practical experiments and investigations are routinely undertaken to enhance scientific methodology and concepts.
 These skills build and enhance both future work and basic scientific literacy.

-Is there opportunity to use ICT ?
-Increasingly the boys are given chance to research subjects independently using the internet resources and develop modelling programmes.
-The science department has its own suite of laptop computers and of course can use one of three dedicated IT labs.
+Increasingly the boys are given chance to research subjects independently using the internet resources.
+Each Biology lab is equipped with the latest Apple technology.
+The science department has its own suite of laptop computers and is increasingly using iPads in lessons.

 Biology - 13+